Ana Patricia Gámez: Career and personal life

-Gámez is the host of Enamorándonos since September 2019.
+Gámez is the host of Enamorándonos, alongside Chilean TV presenter, Rafael Araneda, since September 2019.
 Gámez worked as an entertainment correspondent for Univision's ¡Despierta América!
 She is also part of Univision On Demand and MC2 Models.
 She is currently represented by Latin Marketing Entertainment.
 From 2009 to 2013, Ana Patricia was married to Fernando González.
-In 2013, she became engaged to Luis Carlos Martínez, the brother of her Despierta América co-host Karla Martínez.
+In 2013, she became engaged to Luis Carlos Martínez Rubio, the brother of her Despierta América co-host Karla Martínez.
 The couple married in May 2014 and the following year on May 5, 2015, welcomed a girl named Giulietta Martínez.